-Programmatic navigation refers to the ability to change routes through code instead of clicking a <router-link>.
+Programmatic navigation refers to the ability to change routes through code instead of clicking on a <router-link>.

-This is very useful in certain circumstances.
+This is very useful in some circumstances.
 For example, when we need to redirect the user after certain actions (like a successful login or form validation).

 Programmatic Navigation Methods

-Vue Router provides several methods for performing programmatic navigation:
+Vue Router provides several methods to perform programmatic navigation:

 // In a component method